 Learn how to migrate WordPress site to a new domain in a few easy steps without access to FTP or MySQL details in this complete guide.

-In our complete guide to migrating WordPress website from one host to another, we talked about the best possible way to move a website across host when you have access to the FTP and SSH to your host.
+In our complete guide to move WordPress websites from one host to another, we talked about the best possible way to move a website across hosting providers when you have access to the FTP and SSH details.

-It’s possible that you might not have access to the FTP and SSH details of a WordPress host that you’re trying to move and in such cases, you might not have a lot of options.
+It’s possible that you might not always have access to the FTP and SSH details of a WordPress host that you’re trying to move and in such cases, the manual moving method might not work for you.

 I recently moved one of my websites to a fully managed WordPress host that didn’t offer access to FTP and SSH details and I was left with very limited options.

-There’s a default import-export function built-in in WordPress which works fine for small websites but if you have a lot of media files on your website, you will easily run into some kind of timeout error.
+While the default import-export function built-in in WordPress works fine for small websites, you will easily run into some kind of timeout error if you have a lot of media files on your website.

 Besides, the built-in import-export function using the default WordPress plugin only lets you import posts and pages, not entirely everything.
 You still need to do all the manual work of installing plugins and themes and configuring them accordingly.

-So, here’s how you can migrate your entire WordPress website from one host to another when you don’t have FTP or MySQL access on your new host.
+So, here’s how you can migrate your entire WordPress website from one host to another when you don’t have FTP or MySQL access for your hosting providers.

 Easy Steps to Migrate WordPress site